yashu1wwww/Instagram-Auto-Story-View-Like/README.md

 insta auto post & comment to the posts using selenium with python

-👉Instagram Auto Insta Auto Story View + Like
+👉Instagram Auto Insta Auto Story View + Like(for video reference its open only one story)

 https://www.youtube.com/watch?v=Qxttk_H2kgw